Super Bowl magic: Mahomes, Chiefs beat Eagles 38-35 - WHIZ News

 Mahomes threw two touchdown passes in the fourth quarter and scrambled 26 yards on the go-ahead drive before Harrison Butker kicked a 27-yard field goal with 8 seconds left to give the Chiefs a 38-35 victory over the Philadelphia Eagles on Sunday night.

-Mahomes and Hurts excelled in the first Super Bowl matchup featuring two Black starting QBs.
-But Mahomes, the two-time AP NFL MVP, turned it up in the second half after reaggravating a sprained right ankle.

-Chiefs coach Andy Reid, who couldn’t win the big game in Philadelphia, beat his former team to earn his second ring with Mahomes and the Chiefs.
+“We wanted to get this so bad for him,” Travis Kelce said.
+“His legacy in Philly lives on forever.
+I know that city loves him.
+I know that the organization loves him.
+But ever since he’s been here in Kansas City — I’ve seen it firsthand — he poured his heart and his mind and his soul into this organization, into this team and led a group of men. … There’s a lot of pride in knowing that he’s had success in two different organizations, but this was the better one.”

-With the score tied at 35-35, the Eagles tried to let the Chiefs score a touchdown with under two minutes left so they could get the ball back.
+With the score tied at 35-35, the Eagles tried to let the Chiefs score a touchdown with under two minutes left so they could get the ball back after a defensive holding call on cornerback James Bradberry on third-and-8 gave Kansas City a first down.
 But Jerick McKinnon slid at the 2, forcing the Eagles to use their last timeout.

+“It was a holding.
+I tugged his jersey.
+I was hoping they would let it slide,” Bradberry said.

 After Mahomes took a knee two times, Butker nailed his kick, sending thousands of red-clad Chiefs fans into a frenzy.